Legally Written and Reviewed by Matthew Dolman

 Fingerprinting would cross-reference applicants against the comprehensive national FBI database, capturing criminal history that simple name-and-date checks often miss.

-By relying on cheaper, less effective background checks, Lyft Corporation allegedly ensured a large, rotating pool of drivers.
+By relying on cheaper, less effective background checks and neglecting to act on prior complaints about driver misconduct, Lyft Corporation allegedly ensured a large, rotating pool of drivers.

-This deliberate choice to prioritize speed and cost over comprehensive security is a central pillar of our negligence claim against Lyft Corporation [Link to Inadequate Background Checks].
+This deliberate choice to prioritize speed and cost over comprehensive security—and to ignore prior complaints—is a central pillar of our negligence claim against Lyft Corporation [Link to Inadequate Background Checks].
+Lyft simply failed to implement adequate background checks and are liable for negligent hiring practices.

 2. Failure to Monitor: Ignoring the Red Flags